unifiedjs/collective/organizations.md

 accepted.
 The enactor of the playbook is a lead of a team.
-The result of *archival* is that packages are deprecated and a repository is archived as the project no longer maintained by the collective.
+The result of *archival* is that packages are deprecated and a repository is archived, because the project no longer maintained by the collective.

-*   If the project includes packages published on npm, enactor (or a by the enactor appointed releaser) deprecates them when needed
+*   If the project includes published packages, enactor (or a by the enactor appointed releaser) deprecates them when needed
 *   Enactor may close open issues and pull requests to notify persons that the project is no longer maintained
 *   Enactor updates the repository description on GitHub to state that the